 - 1. Read General Rules and Regulations. - 2.
 Contestants must have shown an interest in sheep and some part of their garments made of 70% to 100% wool.
 Garments should be appropriate, attractive, and lend elegance to the class.
 (Ewes, rams, and wethers may be shown).
 If your garment is being displayed in the Activities Building, you may remove it for leadline; however it must be returned immediately following judging. - 3.
 The sheep may be borrowed by the exhibitor. - 4.
 The exhibitor must have worked with the sheep; the sheep must have been conditioned, fitted, and trained to a show halter.
 The sheep must be presented in the most attractive manner possible.
-No coloring of animals. - A summary sheet should accompany each entry and entry and include the contestant's name, age, address, sheep-related activities, and experience (school, hobbies, and biography optional), breed and sex of the sheep being led, and description of the garment (indicate if made by contestant). - 6.
-Lots will be grouped together if there are fewer than 2 contestants per lot.

-υ.
-Lots will be grouped together if there are rewer than 2 contestants per lot.
-7. Scoring: a.
-Poise, conduct, and appearance of contestant 40% b.
-Presentation of animals (appearance & control) 35% c.
-Garment (appropriateness and fit, construction) 25% d.
-Bonus Points if garment is made by the contestant 10% e.
-Bonus Points if animal is owned by the contestant 10% 41

-- 8. Awards, all classes: 1st \$5.00; 2nd \$4.50; 3rd \$4.00; 4th 3.50; 5th -10th \$2.50; 11th & up \$1.50 - 9.
-A trophy will be given to the overall winner.
+No coloring of animals. - 5.
+A summary sheet should accompany each entry and entry and include the contestant's name, age, address, sheep-related activities, and experience (school, hobbies, and biography optional), breed and sex of the sheep being led, and description of the garment (indicate if made by contestant). - 6.
+Lots will be grouped together if there are fewer than 2 contestants per lot. - Scoring: a.
+Poise, conduct, and appearance of contestant 40% - b.
+Presentation of animals (appearance & control) 35% - c.
+Garment (appropriateness and fit, construction) 25% - d.
+Bonus Points if garment is made by the contestant 10% - e.
+Bonus Points if animal is owned by the contestant 10% - Awards, all classes: 1st \$5.00; 2nd \$4.50; 3rd \$4.00; 4th 3.50; 5th-10th \$2.50; 11th & up \$1.50 A trophy will be given to the overall winner.